 If you are placing heavy demands on your body, such as training for a race or tournament, then you may want to plan your treatments around your training schedule.
-Weekly or bi-weekly treatments are useful during training periods.
+Weekly or bi-weekly treatments are useful during intense training periods.
 Before the event, you may want to have a massage 3-4 days before to support you in peak performance and then 2-4 days afterward to help reverse wear and tear and speed up recovery time.

-Including massage into your regimen is beneficial because it increases bodily awareness, which leads to heightened focus and precision.
+Including massage in your regimen is beneficial because it increases bodily awareness, which leads to heightened focus and precision.
 It increases your range of motion and flexibility.
 The increased circulation helps fuel the muscles – giving you more energy to work with, greater endurance, and helps you repair more readily.

 Want to learn more about benefiting from bodywork’s application?
 If you’re curious and want to explore this topic further, read some of our other blogs